A Hairy Question: Can I Take a Medical Leave for My Pet’s Illness?

 Contact an Employment Lawyer

 What is the takeaway?
 In Florida, it is unlikely that an employee is legally entitled to leave for the illness or death of a pet.
 While some employers in Florida may generously provide the leave for the specific purpose of caring for a pet, despite not being legally required to do so, they are not required to do so.
 However, the situation may be different if the employee themselves is suffering from a serious medical condition or disability, even if it is a result of their pet’s illness or death.
 If you have questions about employee rights or leave from employment in general, an experienced employment lawyer can help.
-Contact Scott • Wagner and Associates for more information.
+Contact Scott Law Team for more information.